GameServersHub-LLC/Knowledgebase/docs/Knowledgebase/Path of Titans/Setup/Server Configurations/Path-of-Titans-Server-Password.md

+---
+title: PlaceHolder
+---

-# Server Password
+# Path of Titans Server Password

 Setting up a password on your server is encouraged if you intend to play with just your friends or with a closed community.

 ::: tip
 This line isn't required for `GSH Servers` and should a password be required, please update the `Startup` tab with the password!
 :::

 ::: warning
 The server must be stopped while editing server files.
 You must save your edits and restart your server for any edits to take effect.